stefanmiodrag/ristretto/README.md

 ### Install

-Once the dependencies have been downloaded, you may download this repository.
+Download this repository.
 Alternatively, you can clone this repository using the following command:

 ```sh
 $ git clone https://github.com/stefanmiodrag/ristretto